Frequently Asked Questions:

 Do I need a permit to raise birds?

 It depends on your state and the type of bird.
-Most states do not require a permit for any domesticated bird, but some states require a propagation permit to raise quail or Mallard ducks.
+Most states do not require a permit for any domesticated bird, but some states require a propagation permit to raise quail.
 We recommend that you check your local laws before purchasing any type of livestock or poultry.

 My power went out during incubation.
 Will my eggs still hatch?

 Don’t panic!
 In nature, a hen will leave the nest during incubation to eat and drink each day.
 If your power goes out, cover your incubator with as much insulation as you can, such as with heavy blankets or towels, to maintain as high a temperature as possible.
 Seal any vents in the incubator to decrease air exchange and heat loss.
 If the power is only out for a few hours, your eggs should still be fine.